segmentio/segment-docs/src/partners/subscriptions.md

 ## Document your Subscription

 To provide a great experience for users, and to help us test your integration, you need to document your integration.
-Segment expects docs both on your site about Segment, and on Segment’s site about your integration.
+Segment expects docs both on your site about Segment, and on Segment's site about your integration.
 We provide templates for our docs to help you get started:

 - For https://segment.com/docs/ about your integration ([HackMD template](https://hackmd.io/t7amLXluS7-39rg7ARZgSA))
 - For https://segment.com/catalog/ about your integration ([Google Docs template](https://docs.google.com/document/d/1kvAvAHLyM3pOq-lBcZJhP_X_KivHlk1eiFy-5ERWDXc/edit))

 ## Submit your App for Review

-After successfully testing your Component, make sure you've completed all [launch requirements](/docs/partners/#launch-requirements) and then it’s time to submit it for approval.
+After successfully testing your Component, make sure you've completed all [launch requirements](/docs/partners/#launch-requirements) and then it's time to submit it for approval.

 Please remember, you will not be able to edit your App information once you submit for approval, so please review all the details before hitting the "Submit for Review" button in Subscription "Publish" window.